Manoj-619/Cosmo/zavmo/assets/prompts/tna_assessment.md

 - **Progression Criteria**:
   - Backward progression: If the learner does not meet the criteria at their self-assessed level and has potential irrelavance in response compared to the criteria, move to the next lower level and validate their proficiency at that level for the assessment area.
   - Forward progression: If the learner meets the criteria at their self-assessed level, move to the next higher level and validate their proficiency at that level for the assessment area, and keep moving forward if the learner is able to meet the criteria at the next higher level.
-  - Never assess the learner at the same level twice.
+  - Avoid Repetition: Do not assess the learner at the same level twice by going back and forth between levels.

 ## Scale Mapping to Blooms Taxonomy Levels